 For those who could not attend the customer events we will be posting details of the same on our website shortly and we will send you the link that will allow to you to view the key presentations.
 If anyone requires further details of Javelin please contact your Account Manager, Tom McClure.

-Another key focus of the customer event day was the news of the new training programs being developed and the new delivery mechanisms we will be putting into effect in the next 2/3 months.
-Our new Training Consultant will shortly roll out a host of new programs for the classroom and on-site delivery.
-This will shortly be followed by their transition to an on-line delivery program, whereby we will provide a mechanism for those who wish to take training to participate from their own offices, in their own time and test themselves after taking the courses.
-Details will be advised as soon as these programs are complete.
+Another key focus of the customer event day was the news of the new training programmes being developed and the new delivery mechanisms we will be putting into effect in the next 2/3 months.
+Our new Training Consultant will shortly roll out a host of new programmes for the classroom and on-site delivery.
+This will shortly be followed by their transition to an on-line delivery programme, whereby we will provide a mechanism for those who wish to take training to participate from their own offices, in their own time and test themselves after taking the courses.
+Details will be advised as soon as these programmes are complete.

 For more details on Jobshop, Javelin, Events, Training and Support, please visit our website www.javelin.planit.com